Whistletree Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Whistletree Solicitor Panel Sample Enquires to our Call Center from members of the public
+Examples of recent questions relating to the Whistletree Solicitor Panel from members of the public

-I was due to complete on my first house last Friday.
-My solicitor is on the Whistletree solicitors panel but has changed address in the past couple of months and had not advised Whistletree of their new address.
-Whistletree is now refusing to release my funds as the information from the solicitors isn't correct.
+I was supposed to move into my flat last Thursday.
+My solicitor is on the Whistletree conveyancing panel but has changed address in the past couple of months and had not informed Whistletree of their new address.
+Whistletree has locked down the release of mortgage funds until such time as their systems are up to date with the correct details.

 Copyright © Lexsure Limited, 2025